dvadgama/puppet_git_precommit_hook/README.md

 #Note

-This project is not to replace the easier shell/bash script availabe for such checks but, solely to improve on the ruby skills and, gets hands on BDD.
+This project is not to replace the easier shell/bash script availabe for such checks but, solely to improve on the ruby skills and, get hands on with BDD,Cucumber 7 RSpec.

-I will try to update this project as frequent as possible with better ruby codes and, better coding practices
+I will try to update this project as frequent as possible with better Tests , ruby codes